pgspider/influxdb_fdw/README.md

 ## Features

+- InfluxDB FDW supports pushed down some aggregate functions: count, stddev, sum, max, min.
-InfluxDB FDW supports pushed-down functions
+- InfluxDB FDW supports INSERT, DELETE statements.
+  - `time` and `time_text` column can used for INSERT, DELETE statements.
+  - `time` column can express timestamp with precision down to microseconds.
+  - `time_text` column can express timestamp with precision down to nanoseconds.
-- WHERE clauses including timestamp, interval and `now()` functions are pushed down
+- WHERE clauses including timestamp, interval and `now()` functions are pushed down.
-- Some of aggregation are pushed down such as `influx_time` and `last` functions.
-These functions does not work on PostgreSQL 9.
+- LIMIT...OFFSET clauses are pushed down when there is LIMIT clause only or both LIMIT and OFFSET.<br>

+For PGSpider, influxdb_fdw can support some different features.
+For details, please refer to [`README_PGSpider.md`][5] file.
 ## Limitations
-- INSERT, UPDATE and DELETE are not supported.
+- UPDATE is not supported.
+- WITH CHECK OPTION constraints is not supported.
 Following limitations originate from data model and query language of InfluxDB.
 - Result sets have different number of rows depending on specified target list.
 For example, `SELECT field1 FROM t1` and `SELECT field2 FROM t1` returns different number of rows if